MINIMAL INTERVENTION WINES

-The term sulphites is an inclusive term for sulphur dioxide (SO2), a preservative that’s widely used in winemaking (and across the food industry), used primarily for its antioxidant and antibacterial properties.
+The most common additive is sulphite (or sulfite), an inclusive term for a preservative that’s widely used in winemaking, as well as across the food industry in general.

 The maximum levels allowed by the EU are 150 mg/l in dry reds, 200 mg/l in dry whites and rosés, 235 mg/l in sparkling wines, and 250 mg/l in sweet white and rosé wines.